olin-electric-motorsports/olin-electric-motorsports/parts/README.md

 In the rare case that a component does not have a package name, the symbol name must be matched exactly.

+When possible, use KiCad's built-in footprints and save a copy to the OEM library.
+This ensures our library is stable and updates to built in packages do not unexpectedly break anything.

 ### Naming

 We loosely follow the [KiCad Library Conventions for footprint names](https://klc.kicad.org/footprint/f3/).
 Generally, we err on the side of slightly simpler, easier to remember footprint names.